satsang-katha/website/README.md

-# website
+# Satsang Katha
-Website for Android Application
+Website for Satsang Katha Android Application
+Website is under developement.
+Please be petient...